-From the plague to covid-19: wine windows make a comeback in Tuscany.
+From the plague to covid-19: wine windows have made a comeback in Tuscany.

-Italy has seen a revival of the 'wine window' tradition, which dates back to the era of the 'Black Death' in the Middle Ages, thanks to the current covid-19 health restrictions.
+Italy has seen a revival of the 'wine window' tradition, which dates back to the era of the 'Black Death' in the Middle Ages, thanks to the country's covid-19 restrictions over the last year.

-In the era of the coronavirus, the tradition has now turned full circle and the 'germ-free' wine windows are enjoying something of a Renaissance.
+In the era of the coronavirus, the Tuscan tradition has turned full circle and the 'germ-free' wine windows have been enjoying something of a Renaissance.

-Their revival is being championed by the Wine Windows Association which, in addition to promoting the ancient tradition, has been busy affixing plaques under the pint-sized holes.The Florence-based cultural association says that it is not just vino being handed out through the little windows these days, with the magical sight of hands offering customers gelato, coffee, spritz and even books.
+Their revival is championed by the Wine Windows association which, in addition to promoting the ancient tradition with tours, has been busy affixing plaques under the pint-sized holes.The Florence-based cultural association says that it is not just vino being handed out through the little windows these days, with the magical sight of hands offering customers gelato, coffee, spritz and even books.